Cumulocity-IoT/c8y-docs/content/enterprise-tenant/managing-tenants-bundle/setting-limits.md

 ### Product experience tracking {#product-experience-tracking}

-In the parent tenant, use the checkbox **Enable Gainsight product experience tracking** to enable/disable the product experience tracking through the [Gainsight PX](https://www.gainsight.com/product-experience/) product experience software for the given child tenant.
+In the parent tenant, check the checkbox **Enable Gainsight product experience tracking** to enable/disable the product experience tracking through the [Gainsight PX](https://www.gainsight.com/product-experience/) product experience software for the given child tenant.

 At the tenant level, you can disable the product experience tracking by Gainsight by turning off the cookie banner on the **Branding** page.
 For more information, see [Branding](/enterprise-tenant/customization/#branding).